Balint90/reactyt/README.md

 This project is a little info site.
 The Youtube video I watched to learn is: https://www.youtube.com/watch?v=bMknfKXIFA8&ab_channel=freeCodeCamp.org

+I managed to use Bootstrap v5.2 with react and use those together to make a more beautiful project.

 ## Supporting Scrimba

 Since 2017, we have created over 20 free courses on Scrimba, and we're going to